Returns rates - tracking the returns.

 Beta return rate = number of items returned.

-This method revolves around the perspective of the assortment so that items with a high return rate can be identified.
-In online retail, this calculation of the return rate is used most often.
-In controlling this calculation method has the relationship to quantity.
+This method focuses on the perspective of the product range so that items with a high return rate can be identified.
+This calculation of the returns rate is most frequently used in online retail.
+In the controlling this calculation method is related to the quantity.
 The beta return rate is a quantity-based metric that relates the quantity of items returned to the number of items sent.

 Formula